stellar/java-stellar-anchor-sdk/docs/01 - Contributing/README.md

 Check out the [Stellar Contribution Guide](https://github.com/stellar/.github/blob/master/CONTRIBUTING.md) that apply to all Stellar projects.

-## Setup the Development Environment
+## Set up the Development Environment

 Check out
 the [How to set up the development environment](A%20-%20Development%20Environment.md) guide.